jnz/q3vm/README.md

 the native call to `atoi`.
 There is a helper macro that will translate the address for use: `VMA`.
 We need to give `VMA` the pointer argument from the bytecode and the virtual machine context (`vm`) to translate it.
+The macro `VMAX` makes sure that a memory range is valid.
+This is e.g. important for the memcpy call, so that the VM cannot write outside of the sandbox memory.

     /* Call native functions from the bytecode: */ intptr_t systemCalls(vm_t* vm, intptr_t* args)